linhdan2109/Portfolio_Projects/README.md

 ## Objective
-Determine the effects of smoking during pregnancy on infant health.
+Build a Regression model to determine the effects of smoking during pregnancy on infant health.
 I also take some other factors that affect birth weight and likely to be correlated with smoking into account.
 Consider the following model:
 -  bwght = β0 + β1 faminc + β2 male + β3 cigs + β4 cigtax + β5 cigprice + u

 ## Introduce Variables